USS Edsall (DD-219): World War II

-Edsall and her division joined the heavy cruiser USS Houston and other US units at Surabaya on 15 December 1941 and escorted shipping retiring to the relative safety of Darwin, Australia.
-During the first week of 1942 Edsall escorted the Pensacola Convoy from Torres Strait back to Darwin.
+Edsall and her division joined the heavy cruiser USS Houston and other US units at Surabaya on 16 December 1941 and escorted shipping retiring to the relative safety of Darwin, Australia.
+During the first week of 1942 Edsall escorted elements of the Pensacola Convoy from Torres Strait back to Darwin.

 After fueling operations in the Lesser Sunda Islands, Edsall and Alden were escorting the Darwin-bound oiler USS Trinity in the Beagle Gulf 40 nmi west of Darwin.
 On the morning of 20 January 1942 the Imperial Japanese Navy submarine I-123 sighted Trinity, and misidentifed her as a transport.
 I-123 fired four Type 89 torpedoes at 12°05′30″S 130°05′36″E shortly after 0630.
 The sound man aboard I-123 reported hearing one torpedo hit, but all four torpedoes had missed; Trinity had sighted three of them and reported the attack.
 Alden then searched for I-123, made a sound contact and conducted a brief depth charge attack at 06:41 before losing contact and abandoning the search.